LOADING ...

 This was not a decision,

-Given that was biting at her heels and barking very loudly.
+Given that mike was biting at her heels and barking loudly.

-She leapt over the mongrel and had just enough to grab some
+She leapt over the mongrel and had just enough time to some

 Provisions and some tape, before lunged.